garretsb44/Note-Taker/README.md

 ## Usage:

 The user clicks the start button to get taken to the notes pages.
-From there, the user can type in any notes they want, save any note, or delete them at any point.
+From there, the user can type in a title and any additional notes they want.
+They can also save any note, or delete them at any point.
 This helps the user stay organized

 ## Features: